 As a resident of the Fifth District, this is a regional manufacturing index I pay close attention to.
 The Fifth District includes Virginia, Maryland, the Carolinas, the District of Columbia and most of West Virginia.
 The Federal Reserve Bank of Richmond is the region's connection to the nation's Central Bank.

 The complete data series behind the latest Richmond Fed manufacturing report (available here) dates from November 1993.
 The chart below illustrates the 21st century behavior of the diffusion index that summarizes the individual components.

 Here is a snapshot of the complete Richmond Fed Manufacturing Composite series.

 Here is the latest Richmond Fed manufacturing overview.

-Raw materials and finished goods prices rose at a slower pace in March compared to last month.
-Manufacturers expected faster growth in prices paid and prices received over the next six months, although their outlook was below February's expectations.
+Prices of raw materials and finished goods rose at a slower pace in June compared to last month.
+However, firms expected faster growth in prices paid and prices received over the next six months than they anticipated a month ago.

 Here is a somewhat closer look at the index since the turn of the century.